-- reached.
-The Council will respond to such a request within 14 days or as soon as practicable afterwards. - 98.
-Where the Council makes an award of council tax support the applicant's council tax account is credited, and any refunds that may be due are paid by bank transfer. - 99.
+- 97. Once the Council is satisfied that an application for council tax support has been completed in the proper manner together with all the required evidence and information, it will make the decision within 14 days or as soon as practicable thereafter. - 98.
+Having made the decision on an application, the Council will notify the applicant, or a person appointed to act on behalf of the applicant, immediately, and within 14 days in the case of any other decision.
+The notification of a decision on an application is normally in the form of a revised council tax bill which includes: - a reminder about the duty to report changes in circumstances and an explanation of the consequences of failing to do so; - examples of changes that might affect entitlement to council tax support or its amount; - information about the effect of the decision on the applicant's council tax liability; - information about appeal procedures. - 99.
+The revised council tax bill issued by the Council advises the applicant that he can request a written breakdown of the calculation showing how the decision was reached.
+The Council will respond to such a request within 14 days or as soon as practicable afterwards. - 100.
+Where the Council makes an award of council tax support the applicant's council tax account is credited, and any refunds that may be due are paid by bank transfer. - 101.
 Where the Council revises a decision and the amount of council tax support increases, the Council will credit the applicant's council tax account, and if as a result the account is in credit a refund will be made as soon as reasonably practicable.
 For working-age applicants, revised decisions amounting to £2 or less are not processed immediately but rolled forward until either the total including subsequent changes reaches more than £2 or the end of the financial year. - 100.
 Where an award of council tax support is due but the applicant has died, the Council will credit any outstanding entitlement to council tax support to the applicant's council tax account, and any credit refund will be made to the executor or administrator as soon as practicable. - 101.
 Where an award of council tax support is revised and the new entitlement is greater than the original entitlement, the amount already awarded for the same period is offset against the new entitlement.